 The misrepresentation of PBR includes:

 - claiming a variety to be PBR protected when in fact it is not

 - claiming a variety is not PBR protected when it is

 - providing false information in relation to an application.

 Penalties for misrepresentation

-Misrepresentation can attract fines of $10,800 for each offence.
+Misrepresentation can attract fines of 60 penalty units for each offence.
 Providing false statements in relation to an application can attract six months imprisonment.
 Section 75 of the PBR Act covers misrepresentation.

 The Commonwealth Director of Public Prosecutions may take criminal action against offences, but only in exceptional circumstances where evidence is conclusive and public interest is strong.